Apophony: Replacive morphemes

 This usage of the term morpheme (which is actually describing a replacement process, and not a true morpheme), however, is more in keeping with Item-and-Process models of morphology instead of Item-and-Arrangement models.

 Ablaut-motivated compounding

-Ablaut reduplication or ablaut-motivated compounding is a type of word formation of "expressives" (such as onomatopoeia or ideophones).
-Examples of these in English include:
+Ablaut reduplication, or ablaut-motivated compounding, is a type of word formation of "expressives" (such as onomatopoeia or ideophones), in which words are formed by reduplication of a base and alternation of the internal vowel.

+The pattern of vowel alternation in English follows a front to back vowel order, which among clipped vowels means a subset of /ɪ/ > /ɛ/ > /æ/ > /ʌ/ > /ɒ/ > /ʊ/, as in: